Reviews You Can Rely On

 Cleaning Edges and Corners

 Dust and debris tend to accumulate along walls and edges, and cleaning out these dust bunnies can improve air quality and leave your room feeling cleaner and more polished.
-We know that a vacuum that helps you achieve this heightened level of clean is important, so we test each edge cleaning ability when moving both head-on and parallel to the wall, so that your cleaning job is as easy as possible.
+We test each edge cleaning ability when moving both head-on and parallel to the wall, so that your cleaning job is as easy as possible.

 Some of the vacuums, like the Dyson Gen5, Submarine, V8, and Shark Detect Pro, aced the edge cleaning tests, able to clean along the baseboard no matter what direction you're headed from.
 Annoyingly, some vacuums can only clean the edges when moving in one direction, and some were unable to clean the baseboards at all.

-Choose which products you would like to compare in our edge testing.
+Choose which products you would like to compare to see how well these vacuums performed along baseboards.

 Pet Hair